-- 5. Transfer the mixture to the prepared pan, using a rubber spatula to smoosh it into the corners and smooth the top.
+- Pour the mixture into the prepared pan, using a rubber spatula to smoosh it into the corners and smooth the top.
 Cover with the overhanging plastic wrap and then wrap the entire pan tightly with aluminum foil.
 Freeze for at least 6 hours.